My breath came out in short huffs after jumping around the room for fifteen minutes.

 When I first started my web design business, I charged a ton less than I do now.
 I realized, far too late, that I needed to increase my prices if I wanted to make a living from my business.
 You typically need to have some higher priced items or services to help you when sales aren’t rolling in.
-It is definitely a lot easier to make one sale of $625 for one of my consulting packages than it is to sell 13 spots to my WordPress Made Easy course.
+It is definitely a lot easier to make one sale of $1575 for my coaching packages than it is to sell 24 spots to my Membership Site.

 Think about how you can offer different things for one customer’s journey.

-For example, I have my introductory course to WordPress called WordPress Made Easy that I sell for $47.
-When the students are done with that course, I offer for them to learn more through a consulting package that I offer for $625 (they get 3 calls with me, access to other courses that I’ve created, as well as the installation of plugins, and weekly email assistance).
+For example, I have my introductory course for WordPress called WordPress Made Easy that I sell inside my Creative Biz U membership (which is $67 for one month).
+When the students are done with that course, they can continue to learn what I have inside my membership site, or I can work with them one-on-one through coaching.
 Finally, I offer the people who have gone through all of that the service where I do it for them (after they’ve moved along in their business a bit and started making money).
-My web redesign services start at $2,875.

 So, as you can see, I have several offerings in what I would consider “one line” because it’s all centered around web design.
 Those aren’t the only things I offer, they are just all a part of one line that makes a logical progression for my students/clients.